Ex-Texas nurse accused of killing dozens charged with murder

-SAN ANTONIO (AP) — A former Texas nurse who prosecutors say may be responsible for the deaths of up to 60 young children has been indicted on a murder charge for the second time in recent weeks.
+SAN ANTONIO (AP) — A former Texas nurse who prosecutors say may be responsible for the deaths of up to 60 young children was indicted Wednesday on a murder charge for the second time in recent weeks.

-Prosecutors in San Antonio said in a statement that 66-year-old Genene Jones was indicted Wednesday in the 1981 death of 2-year-old Rosemary Vega.
+The Bexar (bayr) County district attorney’s office said in a statement that Genene Jones was charged in the September 1981 death of 2-year-old Rosemary Vega.

 She was charged with a separate count of murder last month in the death of an 11-month-old boy.

-Jones is serving a lengthy prison sentence for the 1982 killing of another toddler.
+Jones, 66, is serving concurrent 99-year and 60-year sentences in state prison for the 1982 killing of another toddler and the sickening of a 4-week-old boy who survived.
 But she was scheduled to be released in March under a mandatory release law in place when she was convicted.

 Most Read Stories